 Featuring a stellar line-up of industry thought leaders, Operational Risk Asia will reflect the ebb and flow of industry trends and delve deep into everything from next-generation ORM and GRC to adaptive scenario analysis and cyber risk quantification.<br /> <br /> This is the only place where you can network with the most influential players in the APAC op risk community.

-Managing Director, Head of Operational Risk, APAC
+Managing Director, Regional Head of Technology Business Controls

 Regional Chief Operating Officer, Institutional Banking

 Venkatesh is a senior leader with 25 years of financial services experience in transaction banking, operations, credit, and sales.
 He has developed a reputation as a trusted advisor via a track record of strategic foresight, shaping customer centric solutions and leading teams through complex change.